Housing Selection & Waitlist Frequently Asked Questions

 Can I earn extra housing points?

 Students earn Housing Points based on the number of semesters they have been a full-time student, with a maximum of 6 points.
 There is no opportunity to earn additional points.
-In previous years, an extra point per semester was awarded for the junior year (fifth and sixth semesters as a full time student).
-This change does not impact General Housing Selection order.

 What do I do if I believe I received the incorrect number of housing points or should have received a lottery number?